bitovi/academy/src/angular/2-building-our-first-app.md

 @description Building Our First App

 @body

+## Overview

+In this part, we will:

+- Install Angular's cli
+- Generate a new app
+- Create a __home__ and __restaurant__ component
+- Setup routing to navigate between these two components

 ## Intro to the CLI

 Angular has a CLI that does a lot of the initial legwork in setting up a minimal app, as well as letting you easy create and include new components on the fly.

 ## Installation

 We'll start by globally installing the Angular CLI.

 ```shell
 npm install -g @angular/cli